 how to: create openvpn centos 6.3 x64 with certificates

-Default centos repositoryt doesn’t have openvpn package, so lets add epel repository first.
+Note: Some parts of this tutorial are not working anymore.
+New version available here Default centos repositoryt doesn’t have openvpn package, so lets add epel repository first.

-I downloaded it from this mirror here.
+I downloaded it from this mirror here. downloading repo:

-# wget http://mirror.duomenucentras.lt/epel/6/x86_64/epel-release-6-7.noarch.rpm
+# wget http://mirror.duomenucentras.lt/epel/6/x86_64/epel-release-6-7.noarch.rp

 and installing repo:

-# yum localinstall epel-release-6-7.noarch.rpm
+# yum localinstall epel-release-6-7.noarch.rp

 After that, You can install openvpn package:

-# yum install openvpn.x86_64
+# yum install openvpn.x86_6

 cd to easy-rsa subdirectory in openvpn catalog.